eluv-io/media-wallet-info/README.md

 # media-wallet-info
-Documentation and release nodes for the Eluvio Media Wallet
+Documentation and release notes for the Eluvio Media Wallet